Frequently Asked Questions

 However, this also means the installer must strike a balance.
 The mesh needs to be rigid enough to span the gutter without sagging over time, but not so rigid that it lifts the tiles.
 Even slight tile lift can create gaps where wind-driven rain may enter the roof cavity.

-When installed correctly, the mesh becomes almost invisible and integrates neatly with the roofline, maintaining both function and appearance.
+When installed correctly with appropriate relief cuts, the mesh becomes almost invisible and integrates neatly with the roofline, maintaining both function and appearance.

 Corrugated roofs are one of the most common profiles in Australia and are generally well-suited for gutter guard installation.

-The mesh is typically secured under the first row of roofing screws, allowing it to follow the natural wave of the roof.
-This creates a strong and reliable fixing point without compromising the roof structure.
+The mesh is secured using saddles above or below the first row of roofing screws, allowing it to follow the natural wave of the roof.
+This creates a strong and reliable fixing point without compromising the roof structure..

 Trimdek roofs have a more pronounced ribbed design, which adds strength but also requires more precision during installation.

 The deeper ribs mean the mesh must bridge across high and low points evenly.
-If not installed correctly, debris can collect in the channels and potentially work its way under the guard.
+If not installed correctly using relief cuts to allow the mesh to sit properly, debris can collect in the channels and potentially work its way under the guard.

 A well-installed system will maintain consistent tension across the ribs and ensure smooth water flow into the gutter.